Which certification should I pursue? ECBA, CCBA, or CBAP?

-How do I know which certification is right/suited for me?
+How do I know which certification is BEST for me?

 There are so many certifications that I am completely confused about which one to pursue.